IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 specify the document is a web site.

-In version 1.x of the IATI Standard there is an element called indicatorOutcomerType which seems to have never been used.
+In version 1.x of the IATI Standard there is an element called indicatorOutcomeType which seems to have never been used.

 In version 2.01 of the IATI Standard this element is not present.